Bonne Santé Liposome: Liposomal Magnesium - 250ml

 - Glutathione synthesis

-Some of the main health benefits of magnesium are derived from its ability to regulate calcium.
+Some of the main health benefits of magnesium are derived from its ability to regulate calcium levels.
 Magnesium and calcium are two sides of the same coin.
-While magnesium helps muscles to relax, calcium is responsible for the contracting action.
-In addition, magnesium prevents excess calcium from entering the cells, which otherwise can cause many health conditions ranging from painful muscle spasms, twitches, and migraines to arrhythmia.
+While magnesium helps muscles to relax, calcium is responsible for their contracting action.
+In addition, magnesium prevents excess calcium from entering the cells, which otherwise can cause many health conditions ranging from painful muscle spasms and twitches to migraines and irregular beating of the heart (arrhythmia).

-Abnormal accumulation of calcium in kidneys, arteries, bones and intestines can also result in all kinds of health complications – including the formation of kidney stones, formation of plaque within arteries, osteoporosis and constipation.
+Abnormal accumulation of calcium in kidneys, arteries, bones and intestines can also result in kidney stones, formation of plaque within arteries, osteoporosis and constipation.
 And all this happens when you have inadequate magnesium levels in the body.

 1. Helps in ATP synthesis, improves energy levels

 Magnesium deficiency often results in low energy levels and fatigue.
 There is a good reason for it.
-Magnesium is an important part of the ‘team of nutrients’ that your body needs to create energy.
+Magnesium is an important part of the ‘team of nutrients’ (magnesium, B vitamins, CoQ10 etc.) that your body needs to create energy.

 - Helps in the production of ATP, the main source of energy for cells.